 Mr. House was reportedly involved in political activities in support of Pvt.
 Chelsea Manning, but he hasn’t claimed that any of the data seized from him was intended for publication.
 Mr. Miranda, on the other hand, was seized precisely because authorities hoped he would be carrying work product materials related to Mr. Greenwald’s reporting.
 Regardless of Mr. Miranda’s citizenship, such a search or seizure carried out by US authorities would have violated the Privacy Protection Act.
 This could be why he was targeted in the UK, where US “advisors” would have plausible deniability as to their role in “suggesting” that he be seized and all the data he was carrying be copied.

 First, the exception applies only at international borders and other international points of entry such as international airports.
 There is no general exceptions to the Privacy Protection Act for all “administrative searches” or even all airport searches.
-The “Notwithstanding any other law” clause of the Privacy Protection Act, the explicit exception for searches at international points of entry, and the absence of any similar explicit exception for searches at domestic airports or any other administrative searches, makes clear that the Privacy Protection Act prohibits the search or seizure at TSA checkpoints for domestic US flights, without probable cause, of publication work product materials.
+The “Notwithstanding any other law” clause of the Privacy Protection Act, the explicit exception for certain searches at international points of entry, and the absence of any similar explicit exception for searches at domestic airports or any other administrative searches, makes clear that the Privacy Protection Act prohibits the search or seizure at TSA checkpoints for domestic US flights, without probable cause, of publication work product materials.

 Second, the exception to the Privacy Protection Act at international points of entry is limited to searches conducted “in order to enforce the customs laws of the United States.”
 International airport and border searches conducted for any other purpose — including enforcement of laws related to aviation, terrorism, espionage, or unauthorized disclosure of classified documents — are subject to the restrictions in the Privacy Protection Act.